eclipse-edc/Connector/extensions/control-plane/api/management-api/management-api-configuration/README.md

-# DataManagement API Configuration
+# Management API Configuration

-This module provides central configuration for all DataManagement APIs, i.e. the `DataManagementApiConfiguration`, which currently only contains the context alias, which all the Management API controllers should be registered under.
+This module provides central configuration for all Management APIs, i.e. the `ManagementApiConfiguration`, which currently only contains the context alias, which all the Management API controllers should be registered under.

 Further, this module registers an `AuthenticationRequestFilter` and an `EdcApiExceptionMapper` in the same context.